 Waste management companies and particularly those companies which have won PFI waste management contracts must continually source increasingly innovative ways of meeting targets, while regulatory bodies apply escalating demands on them to report, document and generally scrutinise their waste and recycling activities.

-ISB Global Limited, (a UK based Business & Systems Consulting Firm) believes they have the answer to a part of the problem, and it lives at the heart of all our business operations, in an area which suffers neglect as we are all too busy running our businesses, and lack the time to devote to it.
+ISB Global Limited, (a UK based Business & Systems Consulting Firm) believes they have the answer to a part of the problem, and it lives at the heart of all their business operations, in an area which suffers neglect as we are all too busy running our businesses, and lack the time to devote to it.
 It is IT.
 We use it everyday, but when do we get a moment to consider whether we are using it to truly benefit the company beyond traditional word processing and payroll managing functions?

 ISB Global has found that there are huge opportunities to be had for small to mid-size waste management companies, many of which are hindered by something as simple as their software.